How It Works

 Are there tests or quizzes involved?

 There will be activities, assignments, and short quizzes within the course to ensure you understand the content.
 All quizzes are designed to be accessible and easy to complete by engaging in the course content.
 Within each module, you will have the answers to each evaluation.
+In order to receive a certificate, you will be graded (P/F) on your participation on weekly discussion forums and submit a final assignment.

 What are the computer requirements for this course?